 Exploratory discussions for a possible Canada-ASEAN free trade agreement

 The Government of Canada aims to expand trade and investment with large, fast-growing markets, including ASEAN.
-Together, ASEAN member states represent the sixth largest economy in the world, and Canada’s sixth largest trading partner.
+Together, ASEAN member states represent the fifth largest economy in the world, and Canada’s sixth largest trading partner.

 Trade Policy and Negotiations - Asia (TCA)